-For the Year Ended December 31 2015 2014 Basic earnings (loss) per share Diluted earnings (loss) per share \$ 1.06 \$ 1.00 \$ (0.14) \$ (0.14) For the Year En ded December 31 2015 2014 Earnings used in the computation of basic earnings per share Effect of potentially dilutive ordinary shares: \$ 5,763,714 \$ (749,073) Interest on convertible bonds (after tax) 47,716 - Earnings used in the computation of diluted earnings per share \$ (749,073) ded December 31 2015 2014 Weighted average number of ordinary shares in computation of basic earnings per share Effect of potentially dilutive ordinary shares: 5,432,728 5,199,401 Convertible bonds 255,186 - Employees' compensation or bonus issue 150,850 - Weighted average number of ordinary shares used in the computation of diluted earnings per share 5,838,764 5,199,401
+For the Year Ended December 31 2015 2014 Basic earnings (loss) per share Diluted earnings (loss) per share \$ 1.06 \$ 1.00 \$ (0.14) \$ (0.14) For the Year En ded December 31 2015 2014 Earnings used in the computation of basic earnings per share Effect of potentially dilutive ordinary shares: \$ 5,763,714 \$ (749,073) Interest on convertible bonds (after tax) 47,716 Earnings used in the computation of diluted earnings per share \$ 5,811,430 For the Veer Fr \$ (749,073) ded December 31 2015 2014 Weighted average number of ordinary shares in computation of basic earnings per share Effect of potentially dilutive ordinary shares: Convertible bonds Employees' compensation or bonus issue 5,432,728 255,186 150,850 5,199,401 Weighted average number of ordinary shares used in the computation of diluted earnings per share 5,838,764 5,199,401

 If the Company offered to settle compensation or bonuses paid to employees in cash or shares, the Company assumed the entire amount of the compensation or bonus would be settled in shares and the resulting potential shares were included in the weighted average number of shares outstanding used in the computation of diluted earnings per share, if the effect is dilutive.
-Such dilutive effect of the potential shares was included in the computation of diluted earnings per share until the number of shares to be distributed to employees is resolved in the following year.
+Such dilutive effect of the potential shares was included in the computation of diluted earnings per share, if the effect is share until the number of shares to be distributed to employees is resolved in the following year.